-- and maintenance of facilities and infrastructure - changes in staffing and federal spending to operate the National Lakeshore - changes in the levels of visitor use at the National Lakeshore
+- changes in staffing and federal spending to operate the National Lakeshore - changes in the levels of visitor use at the National Lakeshore

 Implementation costs of the alternatives, including staffing, operations, and capital construction and maintenance, were estimated based on current budgets and actual project costs at the National Lakeshore and other NPS units.
-Actual future outlays would reflect future NPS policies, actual on-the-ground conditions, unanticipated events and opportunities, and budgets approved by Congress for the National Park Service in general, or Sleeping Bear Dunes National Lakeshore specifically.
+Actual future outlays would reflect future NPS policies, actual on-theground conditions, unanticipated events and opportunities, and budgets approved by Congress for the National Park Service in general, or Sleeping Bear Dunes National Lakeshore specifically.